xica369/0x0A-object_detection/README.md

 	(x1, y1, x2, y2) should represent the boundary box relative to original image
 - box_confidences: a list of numpy.ndarrays of shape (grid_height, grid_width, anchor_boxes, 1) containing the box confidences for each output, respectively
 - box_class_probs: a list of numpy.ndarrays of shape (grid_height, grid_width, anchor_boxes, classes) containing the box’s class probabilities for each output, respectively

+When you run the 1-main.py you can see the boxes, box_confidences and box_class_probs.

 ### 2-yolo.py // Filter Boxes
 Class Yolo (Based on 1-yolo.py):